MOR Entertainment: My Only Radio/MOR Philippines (2001–2021)

 On July 14, 2001, ABS-CBN For Life! rebranded as MOR (My Only Radio), first launching in Cagayan de Oro.
 The name, coined by Malvern Esparcia (Bernie Bitokbitok/Tita B), also subtly referenced Misamis Oriental, Cagayan de Oro's province.
 This marked a rebrand for ABS-CBN's provincial FM stations, with many undergoing format changes and adopting similar program titles across different areas on July 15, 2001.
 The MOR brand didn't reach Metro Manila until 2013, when DWRR-FM became its flagship station, solidifying MOR as a national brand.

 On January 17, 2011, ABS-CBN launched MOR 99.9 in Palawan, marking a new chapter after 30 years as DYPR.
 MOR Palawan also operated a shared station, MOR 99.7 (now Radyo Bandera 99.7) in Sofronio Española, from 2011 until 2017.

 On June 1, 2018, at a press conference at the ABS-CBN Compound, coinciding with the Manila station's ratings leadership and the announcement of the Pinoy Music Awards, the Manila Radio and Regional divisions agreed to relaunch MOR as MOR Philippines.
 This relaunch, which began on August 11, aimed to unify Manila and provincial stations with consistent program brands and music selections, encapsulated by the new tagline “One Vibe, One Sound.”

 On June 1, 2019, MOR stations in Manila, Cebu, and Baguio expanded their video streaming platforms, becoming exclusive channels on Sky Cable in their respective cities.

 In the first quarter of 2020, MOR regional stations temporarily reduced their broadcast hours to 5:00 AM to 12:00 midnight daily due to the COVID-19 pandemic.

-Network programming

 Despite unified branding, MOR's programming was managed separately: Manila's station by ABS-CBN's Manila Radio division (which also ran DZMM Radyo Patrol 630) and Star Creatives, while regional programming fell under the company's Regional Network Group.

 MOR Philippines launched on August 11, 2018, initially with the debut of MOR Regional's weekend programs, Dyis is It and MOR Presents.
 These shows premiered in Manila the following day.
 While the network aimed for unified branding and more national programming, these plans were ultimately shelved after ABS-CBN's terrestrial media assets ceased operations in 2020.

 On March 22, 2020, MOR Philippines aired the Pantawid ng Pag-ibig: At Home Together Concert.
 This event aimed to provide assistance to those in need during the Enhanced Community Quarantine.